 students, it comprises four colleges: agriculture, engineering and science; health

 sciences, including schools of clinical medicine and nursing; humanities; and the

 of law and management studies.

 The University of Limpopo has two main campuses: one at Turfloop, to the east

 Polokwane in Limpopo province; the other at Ga-Rankuwa, just north of Pretoria.

 university represents a merger between the University of the North and the Medical

 University of Southern Africa (Medunsa), which was incorporated as a full medical

-Its other faculties are humanities; science and agriculture; and management and
+Its other faculties are humanities; science and

 law.
 The university focus is on finding solutions to meet the needs of African rural